 Through predator control campaigns, wolves were extirpated from the region in the early 1900s.
 Similar to effects seen with the loss of other apex predators, the loss of wolves from the landscape has had detrimental effects on natural ecosystems that had evolved with these trophic cascades intact.
 The return of wolves, even in the matter of several years, has been shown to bring river systems and forest communities back into balance.

-Wolves have been returning to the northern part of Washington and, presently, there are about 13 packs in the state.
+Wolves have been returning to Washington and, as of 2016, there are at least 115 wolves in 20 known packs in the state.
 The wolves of Washington have arrived from Idaho, Montana, and British Columbia, and they are the same species historically found in the region.
-Most of these packs are in eastern Washington, but wolves have started to make a slow comeback in locations west of the Cascade crest.
+Most of these packs are in eastern Washington, but wolves have started to make a slow comeback in the Cascades.
 Although wolves are re-establishing in some parts of their historic range, the stability of the species in the state is still precarious.

 The state’s Wolf Management Plan governs management of wolves until the species hits recovery objectives for breeding packs and overall wolf numbers.
 With illegal poaching and lethal management efforts still determining the fate of individuals and packs, the timeline for reaching of this goal is unclear.
 Gray wolves are listed as endangered under the federal Endangered Species Act in the western two-thirds of Washington state, but they have been federally delisted in the eastern third of Washington state.
 We are currently working with partners to maintain important legal protections and to restore a viable population of wolves throughout the Pacific Northwest through outreach, advocacy, and collaboration.
 These partnerships allow us an opportunity to explore the newest findings in science and collaboration, as well as offering a forum to increase a region-wide understanding of the best routes for moving forward productively with this sometimes difficult issue.